Zufiya99/WebDev/README.md

 # WebDev
-Here's are the project related to web development
+Here are the project related to web development